Pechenyice/Pechenyice/README.md

 ## 🤡 About

 - 🔭 I’m currently working on my [diplom project](https://github.com/Pechenyice/diplomWeb)
-- 🌱 I’m currently learning to work with Linux and Kubernetes
+- 🌱 I’m currently learning to work with Linux, css-preprocessors and Kubernetes
 - 🌱 I’m currently trying to read articles about React from the inside
 - 🤔 I’m looking for help with Kubernetes
 - 💬 Ask me about how to write bad code, i am good at it :)